Mattal88/HelloFreshCucumberRestAssured/README.md

-# The QA Automation Challenge for Hello Fresh Task 2 - Java, Rest Assured and Cucumber (API Test) - Java, Selenium Webdriver and Maven
+# The QA Automation Challenge for Hello Fresh Task 2 - Java, Rest Assured and Cucumber (API Test)

 ## Consists Tests for :
 <br>i)Get all countries and validate that US, DE and GB were returned in the response